EnKrypt/TeamSpeakBot/README.md

 $ teamspeakbot
 ```

 You can also clone this repository and run `bot.js` with node.
 Whatever works for you.
+(Make sure to install dependencies in this case with `npm install`)

 Next, you need to install [`mpv`](https://mpv.io/) which is the software that will be invoked to play all the audio.
 Installing just the command line version will work fine.